 Phase 3: Increase the volumes of milk | 10 years

-Along with a rise in milk production and milk products like paneer, scientists and researchers focussed on strengthening the process.
+- Along with a rise in milk production and dairy products like paneer, scientists and researchers focussed on strengthening the process.

 Operation Flood also prompted governments to create vaccines for animals to rusticate animal parasites such as Theileriosis and others.